-Raised bed gardening is a popular method that uses soil beds which are raised above the ground and framed by either rocks, wood or concrete.
+Raised bed gardening is a popular method that uses soil beds that are raised above the ground and framed by either rocks, wood or concrete.

 Using this method in your garden is beneficial for both the plants and the gardeners.
 This gardening design has been around for some time and the benefits of this are well studied and documented.